turingschool-examples/backend_mod_1_prework/day_6/questions.md

 ### In your own words, what is a Class?

 A Class is a grouping of methods that work on the same objects or instances.
-It is the outline for an object is, in terms of what the object's attributes are and what the object can do.
+It is the outline for what an object is, in terms of what the object's attributes are and what the object can do.

 ### In relation to a Class, what is an attribute?

-An Attribute is the defining what the object is made of within the class.
+An Attribute is defining what the object is made of within the class.
 All objects will have unique Attributes in the class, but they will all be related.
 For example a `Dog` class might have `color`, `age`, `breed` attributes.
 Each will be unique for each instance of dog, but they will all fall into those categories.

 ### In relation to a Class, what is behavior?

 A Behavior is what the object should be able to do.
-This is the action any of the objects can take.
+Objects, regardless of their attributes, should be able to take the same action.
 Going back to the `Dog` class, no matter the attributes all dogs can `bark`, `run`, `drool`.

 ### In the space below, create a Dog class with at least 2 attributes and 2 behaviors
 ```